 Laha 1 & 2 are insanely good.
 These two sites stand out due to the sheer diversity of species (day and night!).
 Keep your eyes peeled and stay close to your guide – their skills are invaluable in spotting the most camouflaged and unusual of critters.
 Ambon is less known for muck diving compared to the more famous Lembeh (also amazing and in Indonesia!), however, the sheer diversity in a few dive sites makes this one of our top dive sites for muck diving in Asia.

 Who To Dive With In Ambon

 Dive sites Laha 1 & 2 are directly in front of the Critter Junkies dive shop.
 They have a great ‘safety first’ approach, but a relaxed one too, allowing long shallow dives, so more time with the weird and wonderful creatures below.

-Check out the full Ambon Article for more information.
+Check out the full Ambon Article.